Many of us enjoy getting out for a walk in the fresh air – whether it’s to break up our days or get some peace of mind.

 Take things at your own pace

-The great thing about Nordic walking is that you don’t have to go at great speed for it to have an impact.
+One of the best things about Nordic walking is that you don’t have to go at great speed for it to have an impact.
 However, as with any form of exercise, you’ll need to do it often enough to see the benefits; around two miles a day or 15 miles a week is a good goal.

-As always, remember to warm up before your walks and cool down afterwards – drinking plenty of water in between to keep muscles healthy and prevent dehydration.
+As always, remember to warm up before your walks and cool down afterwards – drinking plenty of water in between to keep your muscles healthy and prevent dehydration.

 Consider setting yourself goals